-No marketing fluff.
-No cherry-picked results.
-Every verdict, heatmap, and audit bundle is reproducible right now on the live demos.
-We're also naming our four current open findings honestly at the bottom.
+Every verdict, heatmap, and audit bundle here is reproducible right now on the live demos — and the four findings still open are named in the same place, in full view.

 Every scenario below ran on the live demo surfaces.
 Verdicts and decomposition signals match the production output.
 The audit bundle download is one click away on the Trust Layer surface.